Panda-Repositories/ExecRobloxMCP/README.md

 }
 ```

+Fully quit Claude Desktop (system tray, not just the window) and reopen.

 **Gemini CLI** — edit `~/.gemini/settings.json` with the same shape.

 **Cursor / Continue / others** — point to `node` + the absolute path to `dist/index.js`.

+> 💡 Only **one** instance of the MCP server can bind WS port `8765` at a time.
+If you registered the server with an AI client, that client will spawn its own copy on demand — don't also run `node dist/index.js` manually, or the second one will fail with `EADDRINUSE`.
+Change `ROBLOX_WS_PORT` if you need a non-default port.

 ### 4. Launch the Roblox client